 Anisodontea

-Anisodontea or Cape Mallow is another plant I would never have thought of planting myself but which I have grown rather fond of.
+Anisodontea or Cape Mallow is another plant I would never have thought of planting myself but which I had grown rather fond of.
 My mother gave it to me 2021.
 It had been grown from a cutting as an indoor plant in cold Ulm, Germany.

 Anisodontea capensis or Cape Mallow blooms from spring to winter with pretty rose, pink or mauve-colored mallow flowers.
 It is easy to grow in ordinary, well-drained, dry and chalky soil, and likes full sun exposure.
 Once fully established (after about 2 years) it is quite drought-resistant and needs little additional watering, if any.
 It will, of course, flower better and longer, with a little regular water.
 Mulching also helps.

-Likes to get some compost in spring.
+It likes to get some compost in spring.
 Cutting off faded flowers will encourage new flowers and pinching the stems regularly will stimulate branching.
 In late winter shorten the branches about 1/3 to encourage quick, dense growth and flowering.

 Comments